-There are 800 million active monthly Instagram accounts, and Instagram's algorithm inexplicably dictates which of these accounts see above-average growth.
+There are now over 1 billion monthly active Instagram users, and Instagram's algorithm inexplicably dictates which of these accounts see above-average growth.

 Unless you are Selena Gomez or a Kardashian, your account will never be the biggest or most successful.
 And it shouldn't have to be!
-With 800 million active users, Instagram is offering an incredibly opportunity to amass hundreds, thousands or even millions of followers.
+With 1 billion users, Instagram is offering an incredibly opportunity to amass hundreds, thousands or even millions of followers.
 Stay savvy (i.e. follow the above tips), be yourself, and have fun.

 Want to spoil your dog this holiday season?
 We've rounded the most popular dog toys, accessories, apparel, and technology available for dogs and dog lovers this holiday season.
 Every gift is unique, high quality and guaranteed to keep your dog's tail wagging well into 2019.